CharlotteHaywood-Artist.jpg

 Her performative practices and embodied materials can vary from hybrid architectural forms to the ancient technology of tapestry weaving in a symbolic un-weaving and reweaving of interrogated histories and land management practices, cultural botany, ecological restoration, gesture as language, synaesthesia, national community interdisciplinary-craft-geometry-science-environment networks, community cookbooks, creative disaster recovery, data as flavour and evolving multi-narrational video works.

 She is committed to seeking new depths of site-specific response, creative collaboration and community engagements.
-She has worked cross-culturally; interdisciplinary and collaboratively in remote Australia, Vanuatu, Thailand, India, Indonesia, Peru and Mexico.
+She has worked cross-culturally; interdisciplinary and collaboratively in remote Australia, Vanuatu, Thailand, India, Indonesia, Peru, Japan and Mexico.

-Her latest large scale and touring work GREEN ASYLUM, supported by The Australia Council for the Arts, exhibited at The Australian Design Centre (2017) NSW, Biennale of Australian Art (2018) Ballarat VIC, Logan Art Gallery (2019) QLD, Wangaratta Regional Gallery (2019) VIC and Caboolture Regional Art Gallery (2021) QLD.
+Her latest large scale and touring work GREEN ASYLUM, supported by The Australia Council for the Arts, exhibited at The Australian Design Centre (2017) NSW, Biennale of Australian Art (2018) Ballarat VIC, Logan Art Gallery (2019) QLD, Wangaratta Regional Gallery (2019) VIC, Caboolture Regional Art Gallery (2021) QLD and has been acquired by Tamworth Regional Gallery NSW (2023).
 It provided opportunity for an experimental work that looked at the Australian landscape, language, architecture, textiles and video.
 Including the creation of the evolving or “living” video work SHARING ACTION ii (2017-), with April Pengart Campbell from Ti Tree Community, NT.
-Presenting over 25 Indigenous and migrant Languages as hand gesture.
+Presenting over 25 Indigenous and migrant languages as hand gesture.
 The work was supported by Batchelor Institute’s Centre for Aboriginal Languages + Linguistics, NT and Melbourne University’s Research Unit for Indigenous Language, VIC.

 She is collected by the Museum of Applied Arts + Sciences, Sydney, the National Film + Sound Archive of Australia, Tamworth Regional Gallery and ARTBANK.
 She has been awarded Australia Council grants for her projects- MNEMONIC VEGETABLES (2020), GREEN ASYLUM (2017), GREEN INFLUX (2015) and DIRTY DEEDS (2012).